Akomand/AEOP_Research_2021/Week1/README.md

 We will introduce machine learning and its various applications to real world problems.
 We discuss the two broad types of machine learning: supervised and unsupervised learning, and discuss the regression vs. classification tasks.
 Unsupervised learning topics such as recommender systems and clustering are discussed as well.

-Homework: Read Abstract and Introduction (until page 4) of "A Very Brief Introduction to Machine Learning With Applications to Communication Systems" found here https://arxiv.org/pdf/1808.02342.pdf
+Homework: Read Abstract and Introduction (Section A, B, and C) (until page 4) of "A Very Brief Introduction to Machine Learning
+With Applications to Communication Systems" found here https://arxiv.org/pdf/1808.02342.pdf

 ## WEDNESDAY